 Ryo is a widow, maybe.
 She hasn't seen or heard from her husband for several years; all she knows is that he's a POW in the Soviet Union, but not whether he's still alive.
 She supports herself and her son going door to door and selling tea in Tokyo.
 One bitterly cold day, she comes to a small shack at a worksite, and shares some conversation with a man who recently returned from the Soviet Union.
 She finds it comfortable to be around him, and they continue to meet.

-In the story, the characters' day-to-day decisions, some of which seem momentous to them, take place amid larger events beyond their control; fate, luck, however you think of it, readily thwarts them.
-They might make long-term plans, but in a heartbeat their world will be upended.
+In the story, the characters' day-to-day decisions, some of which seem momentous to them, take place amid larger events beyond their control; fate, luck, however you think of it, thwarts them.
+They might make long-term plans, but in a heartbeat their world will be shaken up.
 The only thing Ryo can hope to have is resilience.
-And as she sells her tea, what she finds behind any given door may reveal the shape of her life for years to come or just offer her a sweet but brief interlude.
+As she sells her tea, what she finds behind any given door may reveal the shape of her life for years to come or just offer her a sweet but short-lived dream.

 Title: A Drink in the Passage